mauget/commit-msg/README.md

-# Demo Project The  Git Commit Hook
+# Git Commit Hook Demo

 ## What
 This project is an example of a git commit-msg hook